tel: +48 22 499 98 98

 • They have very high magnetic induction on the surface of the magnet,

-• Wide application in advanced technologically fields – are used in computer drives, electric drive mechanisms, medical devices and various technologically advanced devices.
+• Wide application in the industry of new technologies – find application in hard drives, electric motors, medical devices and various technologically advanced devices.

 Disadvantages of neodymium magnets: